 In this post, we’ll discuss why YouTube is such a powerful marketing channel.
-Then we’ll provide some tips and best practices to help you effectively link on YouTube.
+Then we’ll provide four tips and best practices to help you effectively link on YouTube.
 Let’s get started!

 Why You Should Include YouTube in Your Marketing Strategy

 Video marketing can be a powerful strategy for your business.
 It offers a different type of content that can help you stand out to your audience, while also providing them with helpful, informative, and in some cases entertaining content.

 There are many platforms you can leverage for video marketing, but none with the reach and impact of YouTube.
 For example:

 - 75% of adults watch YouTube at home on their mobile devices

 - More adults watch YouTube on a weekly basis than prime time cable TV

 - Nearly four times the amount of people prefer to watch videos on YouTube than on other social channels

 - Almost 70% of users watch YouTube to help inform purchasing decisions

 Clearly, there's an opportunity on this popular platform that's well worth considering.
 Plus, there are many different types of videos you can create.
 Some common choices include how-tos, product reviews, interviews, and testimonials.
 However, you can put together whatever type of content best suits your needs and audience.